 While head-down, the Performers separate into two (2) pairs.
 P#1 and P#2 will be the leading pair and P#3 and P#4 will be the following pair.
-Each pair flies forward, and performs a 180° pirouette while the two (2) Performers in the pair crossing each other over the Ring Plane.
-Each pair then performs one-half inface Eagle under the Ring to inface head-up.
-While head-up and flying over the Ring Plane, each pair performs a 180° pirouette while the two (2) Performers in the pair crossing each other the Ring to inface head-up.
-While head-up and flying over the Ring Plane, each pair performs a 180° pirouette while the two (2) Performers in the pair crossing each other.
-Each pair performs one-half inface Reverse Eagle under the Ring to head-down.
+Each pair flies forward, and performs a 180° pirouette while the two (2) Performers in the pair crossing each other over the Ring.
+Each pair then performs a transition head-first through back-down under the Ring to inface head-up.
+While head-up and flying over the Ring, each pair performs a 180° pirouette while the two (2)

+Performers in the pair crossing each other.
+Each pair performs a transition feet-first through back-down under the Ring to head-down.